 - Schwartz/Reisman Emergency Department: Doubling the size to 28,100 sq. ft. to enable Mount Sinai to accommodate expected growth in emergency patient volume from 56,000 to an estimated 80,000 annually over the next few years.

-- Intensive Care Unit (ICU): 50% increase in beds, with upgraded equipment and improved access to the Emergency Department.
+- Intensive Care Unit (ICU): 50% increase in beds for a total of 36 beds, with upgraded equipment and improved access to the Emergency Department.

 - Ambulatory Clinic: renovation on a central area for out-patients.